AnaMaria2019/data-vis-spotify-songs-dataset/README.md

 This project was developed for Data Visualization course's project.

 ## Dataset Selection
-We chose a dataset on a subject which all team's members were excied to explore and in the same time could give us a diversification in the number of plot types that we could build.
+We chose a dataset on a subject which all team's members were excited to explore and in the same time could give us a diversification in the number of plot types that we could build.

 The subject we all agreed on was music.
-We looked over the internet and found some interesting dataset provided by the well-known music platform, Spotify.
+We looked over the internet and found an interesting dataset provided by the well-known music platform, Spotify.
-The dataset contains more *.csv* files in which we can find a lot of characteriscs for a song.
+The dataset contains more *.csv* files in which we can find a lot of characteristics for a song.

 In this list of features we have: